ulisesgomez123/Gomez-Ulises/README.md

-<h1> Hello :wave:   , I'm Juan Pablo Evangelista</h1>
+<h1> Hello :wave:   , I'm Ulisses</h1>

-<h3>About :grey_question: </h3>
+<h3>About </h3>
 <hr/>
-A full stack web developer with backend orientation, I have a passion for learning new things and always open for tough challenges
+A full stack web developer.
+I strive every day to be the best possible version of myself, for this I have developed the capacity for resilience and autonomy that are so necessary in technology and in life in general.
 <br/>

 <h3>Technologies :star:</h3>